Anthony D. Holmes: Craniofacial speciality

-Holmes has trained over thirty Craniofacial Fellows, the majority of whom have become Heads of Departments in Australia and overseas.
+Holmes has trained over thirty craniofacial fellows, the majority of whom have become heads of departments in Australia and overseas.

-He was a young surgeon working in New Guinea when he developed his passion.

-Holmes has performed life-changing operations on many children during his career.
-He has developed and improved new procedures to solve many major and difficult craniofacial reconstructive problems.
-Holmes and colleagues at The Royal Children's Hospital have developed the "Melbourne Procedure" to normalise the skulls of children with severely deformed heads and has successfully treated more than thirty children.
-The surgery is not just cosmetic, as restriction on the brain can cause developmental delays.
-He describes the procedure as “nothing more than advanced carpentry”.
-This the procedure was used to correct a condition known as scaphocephaly for one-year-old Isaac Jones.

-In 2018, at 72, Holmes was still working 60 hours a week; raising funds for the Jigsaw Foundation and operating at the Royal Children's Hospital.

 Academic positions

 Since 1981 Holmes has been Associate, Department of Paediatrics at the University of Melbourne.
 He was awarded the McIndoe Lectureship of the British Association of Plastic, Reconstructive and Aesthetic Surgeons, London in 2010.
 He was the inaugural Harvard Plastic Surgery Resident's Visiting Professor in 2012.
 He has 57 articles listed in PubMed.

-Professional societies

-Holmes is a member of numerous professional associations and societies: